Airbus: Financial information

-In April 2020, Airbus announced that it has cut aircraft production by a third due to the COVID-19 outbreak.
-According to Guillaume Faury, the company was "bleeding cash at an unprecedented speed."
+In April 2020, Airbus announced that it had cut aircraft production by a third due to the COVID-19 outbreak.
+According to Guillaume Faury, the company was "bleeding cash at an unprecedented speed".
 The recession put its survival at stake and presented the need for deep job cuts throughout all Airbus departments.
 3,000 workers in France were involved in government-assisted furlough schemes.

 Environmental record

-Airbus has committed to the "Flightpath 2050", an aviation industry plan to reduce noise, CO2, and NOx emissions.
+Airbus has committed to "Flightpath 2050", an aviation industry plan to reduce noise, CO2, and NOx emissions.

 Airbus was the first aerospace business to become ISO 14001 certified, in January 2007; this is a broader certification covering the whole organisation, not just the aircraft it produces.

+Co-development of biofuels

-In association with Honeywell and JetBlue, Airbus has developed a biofuel to reduce pollution and dependence on fossil fuels, claiming that this has the potential to replace up to a third of the world's aviation fuel.
+In association with Honeywell and JetBlue, Airbus has developed an aviation biofuel to reduce pollution and dependence on fossil fuels, claiming that this has the potential to replace up to a third of the world's aviation fuel.
 Algae-based biofuel absorbs carbon dioxide during growth and does not compete with food production.
-This alternative may be commercially available by 2030 but algae and other vegetation-based fuels are in an early stage of development and fuel-bearing algae have been expensive to develop.
+This alternative may be commercially available by 2030 but algae and other vegetation-based fuels are in an early stage of development, and fuel-bearing algae have been expensive to develop.
 Airbus offers delivery flights to airlines using a 10% biofuel blend in standard engines.
-The fuel does not cut carbon emissions but is free of sulphur emissions and demonstrates that the fuel could be used in commercial flights in unmodified engines.
+The fuel does not cut carbon emissions but is free of sulphur emissions, which demonstrates that the fuel could be used in commercial flights in unmodified engines.